nushell/nushell.github.io/book/commands/ls.md

 title: ls
 categories: |
   filesystem
-version: 0.73.1
+version: 0.74.0
 filesystem: |
-  List the files in a directory.
+  List the filenames, sizes, and modification times of items in a directory.
 usage: |
-  List the files in a directory.
+  List the filenames, sizes, and modification times of items in a directory.
 ---

 # <code>{{ $frontmatter.title }}</code> for filesystem